-This prospective study was conducted at the Department of ENT Sri Lakshmi Narayana Institute of Medical Sciences, Puducherry, over a period of 1 year.
+This prospective study was conducted at the Department of ENT Sree Balaji Medical College and Hospital Chrompet, Chennai,, over a period of 1 year from January 2020 to December 2020.
 A total of 150 patients with CSOM of all age groups and both sexes attending ENT OPD and those admitted in ENT IPD were selected for the study.
-Study was accredited with the aid of the human ethics committee.[10]
+Study was accredited with the aid of the human ethics committee.

 A written informed consent for participation was taken from parents/guardians.
 Patients in age group 19 to 60 years with a clinical diagnosis of CSOM, were included present study.
 Patients less than 19 years or more than 60 years, clinical diagnosis of ASOM, otitis externa or other conditions were excluded.
 All the study subjects were subjected to detailed history taking, clinical ear, nose and throat (ENT) examination, audiometry.
 Standard instruments used for routine ENT checkup.
 The incidence of chronic form of suppurative otitis media in the patients was divided into a) Tubotympainc type (safe): active, quiescent and inactive state b) Atticoantral type(unsafe):It is posterosuperior marginal perforation and perforation of pars flaccida, retractions with granulations and or cholesteatoma at similar site were included under this heading.
-[11]

 Data entered in Microsoft excel, analysed and expressed in percentage.
 Statistical analysis was done using descriptive statistics.